0jeslearning/pirplePracticeHomeWork2/README.md

   to place order

-5) Once cart is created enter cartId in to url query like so: localhost:3000/order?cartId={cartId captured after placing items in to cart}
+5) Once cart is created enter cartId in to url query like so: localhost:3000/order?cart={cart_id captured after placing items in to cart}
-    using the POST method your cartId becomes your orderId and 'total amount' will be charged
+    (url has to be /order?cart={cart_id}  *NOT ?cartId=*) using the POST method your cart_id becomes your orderId and 'total amount' will be charged

-6) Carts not processed can be deleted with the following url as an example: localhost:3000/cart?cartId={cartId} using the DELETE method
+6) Carts not processed can be deleted with the following url as an example: localhost:3000/cart?cartId={cartId} using the DELETE method (url has to be /cart?cartId *Notice the cartId* to be sure that user wants to delete cart)

-7) User can also retrieve cartId with the following url: localhost:3000/users?phone={phoneNumber} using the GET method The cartId is in the 'sessions' section of the object retrieved
+7) User can also retrieve cartId with the following url: localhost:3000/users?phone={phoneNumber} using the GET method The cart_id is in the 'sessions' section of the object retrieved

 8) Any time a message that says the token is missing in the header or is invalid a new token must be generated using step number 2